fgnt/2019_ad_xidian/index.md

 To follow the project it is not nessesary to know neuronal networks (NN), but the motivation will be most of the time come from NN.

+Prerequisites: Solid Python knowledge including NumPy Knowledge about neuronal networks is not a requirement.

 ## (Stochastic) gradient decent

 Gradient decent is an algorithm that minimizes a cost function given some parameters.